davepinch/pinchy.cc/content/topics/places/subdivisions/united-states/florida/florida.md

   - Atlantic Ocean
   - Georgia
   - Gulf of Mexico
-counterclockwise on the gulf: Alabama
+counterclockwise on the Gulf of Mexico: Alabama
 state:
   - Southeastern United States
   - United States